kwilliamson34/arch-upskill/posts/system-design-1.md

 - Application: slaves apply same changes in same order as master
 - Acknowledgment: usually master waits for acknowledgment from at least one slave before considering a transaction as committed (high data consistency, but also a latency hit)
 - Read distribution: Reads can be distributed among slaves to reduce load on the master

+### Edges

+An edge (or link) of a network (or graph) is one of the connections between the nodes (or vertices) of the network.

+What is edge location in networking?
+It is the connection or interface between a device or local network and the internet.
+The edge is close to the devices it is communicating with and is the entry point to the network.
+It is a prime location for Security and Performance/Cache considerations.
+E.g. CloudFront: You create a CloudFront distribution to tell CloudFront where you want content to be delivered from, and the details about how to track and manage content delivery.
+Then CloudFront uses computers (edge servers) that are close to your viewers to deliver that content quickly when someone wants to see it or use it.